We have goose eggs for sale. About 3 times the size of chickens eggs, they are a meal in themselves.

 Fresh Goose Eggs Laid by Our Geese

 Goose eggs are truly distinctive being almost three times the size of a hen’s egg!
-We have three girls that when laying, produce on average 1 egg a day between them.
+We have three girls that typically lay from the beginning April through to the end of May.

-Price is per egg, minimum order of 2 eggs.
+Price is per egg, minimum order of 2 eggs online.

 Out of stock

 DescriptionHaving a more pronounced flavour than a hens egg, but slightly milder than a duck egg.
 A Goose egg is simply a meal in itself eaten boiled, scrambled, or fried and shared.
 As with all eggs they can be used as an ingredient in baked dishes such as gratins and quiches or as the base for the finest Yorkshire pudding.
 Our Geese lay their eggs between Spring and early Summer by free roaming in our fields.
 With access to grass all year round and free to roam, they produce the most delightful eggs with deep orange yolks!

 Uses for Goose EggsGoose eggs can be used in exactly the same way as chicken eggs.
 The only difference is their size.
 About 3 to 4 times the weight of a chicken egg, they can be used in cooking in the same way.
 If a recipe is asking for 3 eggs, one goose egg may do.
 Examples of use for goose eggs:

 - Soft boiled: To get a nice runny soft boiled goose egg, boil for 6 minutes.
 Read more here ….

 - Hard boiled: Boil for about 8 to 10 minutes to get a hard boiled egg, and use in the normal way.